CocktailPi installation

 Preamble

 To use CocktailPi we have to install it first.
-The following instructions have been tested on a RaspberryPi 4, a RaspberryPi 3 and a RaspberryPi 5 with Raspberry Pi OS Lite 64 bit!
-If you want to use the software in combination with a local touchscreen, it is recommended to use a Raspberry Pi 4 for performance reasons.
+The following instructions have been tested on a RaspberryPi 3, a RaspberryPi 4 and a RaspberryPi 5 with Raspberry Pi OS Lite 64 bit!
+If you want to use the software in combination with a local touchscreen, it is recommended to use a Raspberry Pi 4 or 5 for performance reasons.

 Table of contents: